 The programme includes some courses from the academic major in Theatre & Dance Studies but its main emphasis is practical.

-The programme offers three orientations:
+The programme offers five different professional orientations.

 Dance Performance (Contemporary, African, Ballet)